Athletic Training, Health

 Often we will evaluate multiple brands of running shoes define the one that is appropriate for us.
 As we do this what we often find is that the good running shoes, the ones that last the longest, the ones that provide the most support are also the more expensive shoes.
 However we're willing to make this investment because we know the consequences of buying less expensive shoes.

-When considering recovery devices you should look at this with a similar mindset.
-You can go with the cheapest model out there however the results that you get will be less than optimal.
-There are numerous devices offered on the market that range from $79 up to $120.
-When my athletes asked me about devices, I always let them know that you get what you pay for.
+When considering recovery devices, you should look at this with a similar mindset.
+You can go with the cheapest model out there; however, the results that you get will be less than optimal.
+There are numerous devices offered on the market that range from $79 to $120.
+When my athletes ask me about devices, I always let them know that you get what you pay for.

 Typically what I find with the cheaper devices is that there is less functionality, less durability and decrease comfort with use.
 Often the percussion rates are not the same, they're harder to use and they are less comfortable for the user.
 As a result the outcomes are not the same.